parakeet-nest/parakeet/docs/llms-helpers.md

-# Other helpers and Parakeet methods
+# LLM helpers and Parakeet methods

 ## Get Information about a model